GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 : The directory in which to store data files.
 If not specified, defaults to the plugin's data folder: `$GERRIT_SITE/data/@PLUGIN@`.

+fs.expirationSeconds
+: Expiration in seconds of validity of authentication token for signed requests.
+Gerrit's LFS protocol handler signs requests to be issued by the git-lfs extension.
+This way the git-lfs extension doesn't need any credentials to access objects in the FS bucket.
+Validity of these request signatures expires after this period.
+: Default is `10` seconds.

 ### <a id="lfs-s3-backend"></a>Section `s3` - default S3 backend

 The following configuration options are only used when the backend is `s3`.